Paul Ryan Rudd: Acting career

 In 1976, he starred as Billy, the tortured young soldier, in David Rabe's Streamers.
 That year, he also played the title role of Henry V with the New York Shakespeare Festival opposite Meryl Streep as Katherine, whom he marries in the play.
 He played in Theodore Mann's Romeo and Juliet as Romeo, with Pamela Payton-Wright as Juliet in 1977.

+Said Clive Barnes, of The New York Times: "Paul Rudd makes a taut-nerved Romeo, his handsome face either tense with pain or almost consciously relaxed and sunny.
+He speaks the verse very well, with intelligent nuances, and his ardent death wish at the end is most impressive."

-In 1979, he starred as Scooper in Bosoms and Neglect opposite Marian Mercer.
+In 1979, Rudd starred as Scooper in Bosoms and Neglect opposite Marian Mercer.

 In 1975, he played Brian Mallory in the short-lived television series Beacon Hill.
 In 1977, he portrayed John F. Kennedy in the NBC TV movie Johnny, We Hardly Knew Ye.
 He went on to appear in The Betsy, the 1978 film based on the Harold Robbins novel.

 Rudd married his second wife, Martha Bannerman, in 1983.
 They eventually had three children: Graeme, Kathryn and Eliza.
 During this time, Rudd held guest roles in several television shows, including Hart to Hart, Moonlighting, Knots Landing and Murder, She Wrote.

 In 1986, Rudd retired from acting to raise his children, moving his family from Los Angeles to his Greenwich, Connecticut near his native Massachusetts.